Kyleswillard/web-Sprint-Challenge-User-Interface-and-Git/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+A. Prior to HTML five we had only divs. in HTML 5 we introduced semantic HTML making it easier to read, and understand the code.
+Semantic HTML elements are things like the <header>, <footer>, <section>.
+As I said prior to that you had Div, notice how much easier it is to understand semantic HTML?

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+A: Display block takes up a new line, display inline keeps the element on the same line right next to previous item.

 3. What are the 4 areas of the box model?
+A: Content, Border, Padding, Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+A: main axis

 5. Explain why git is valuable to a team of developers.
+A: Git is important because it allows a team of devs to use agile development.
+Meaning they can work on multiple sections of the code and merge into one singular "branch" to create a product more rapidly, and due to the way that it works they are able to review the code for each commit from each team member.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.